Honoured10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints all the groups the current member is part of
+changes the owner of the file hello to user betty